 The property was not particularly wide considering the building's height, which created headaches for Donaldson and led him to go with a tall, slender design.
-Construction began on June 1, 1928.
+Excavation was well underway by April 1928, and work would move quickly.
 The tower cost $3.5 million to build - the equivalent of $46.3 million today, when adjusted for inflation.

 The tower stretches 436 feet above Capitol Park at State and Griswold streets, formerly the site of the Hodges Building, which dated back to 1871.
 The Stott formally opened June 17, 1929, though its first tenant moved in that April.

 Almost from the get-go, the Stott was in trouble.
 The Depression that hit that year wiped out much of the family's wealth, leading to court battles and the tower being sold a year after it opened for only $1 above its $1.3 million mortgage in order to satisfy a bank judgment.